bjackson13/Mountain-Project-Project/server/README.md

 ## Prereqs
 The following need to be set in a `.env` file before running the project:
-`DBUSER` The username for access to the mongo database
-`DBPASS` Password for the username previously mentioned
+`DBUSER` The username for access to the mongo database `DBPASS` Password for the username previously mentioned
 `DBNAME` Name of the project database
 `PORT`   Port you would like the application to listen on
 `ENV`    Sets the environment for the connection string.
 Use `local` if running locally for devlopment

+## Starting the Server
+To start the server run the following commands after you have setup the `.env` file:
+1. Ensure you have a mongo database running either locally or on a server.
+If on a server, the `DBUSER` and `DBPASS` varaibles above need to be set.
+2. Run `npm install` from the `server` directory
+3. Run `node index.js` to start the server

+The server should be up and running now the the port entered above.

 ## Endpoints